 2. Can Vinegar Get Rid Of Cat Odor From Carpet?

-You should also note that cleaning cat urine stains using vinegar (as with ammonia-based cleaners) can cause your cat in the house (if you have one) to remark in the same spot due to their strong smells.
+You should also note that cleaning cat pee stains using vinegar (as with ammonia-based cleaners) can attract your cat to pee around its dwelling (if you have one) to remark in the same spot due to their strong smells.

-Step #1: Mix equal parts of white vinegar with water in a spray bottle.
-Please test it out on a hidden area of the house before spritzing on soiled parts of your carpet.
-If it does not discolor the carpet, you can go on to clean the soiled part.
+Step #1: Mix equal parts white vinegar with water in a spray bottle.
+Please test it out on a hidden area of the house before spritzing on any conspicuous parts.
+If it does not discolor the yarn and fabric, you can go on to clean the soiled part.

 Step #2: Let the vinegar-water concoction sit for about 15 minutes.
-Lightly scrub the carpet to lift the dirt off the carpet and help the cleaning mixture reach deeper into the carpet.
+Lightly scrub the carpet to lift the dirt and help the cleaning mixture reach deeper into the fabric.

-Step #3: Blot up the solution to dry the carpet.
-If you have a wet vacuum, suck as much of the water-vinegar solution remaining in the carpet.
+Step #3: Blot up the solution to dry the spot.
+If you have a wet vacuum, suck as much of the water-vinegar solution that’s remaining.

 Reapply the cleaning concoction as many times as needed to get rid of the urine stain.
 Air out the affected room as much as you can.

-A shampoo carpet cleaner is an essential addition to your cleaning tools if you have pets in your home.
-Even if you don’t have cleaning pets, you can invest in a carpet cleaner to make it easier to clean and maintain.
+A carpet shampooer such as the Hoover Cleaner is an essential addition to your cleaning tools if you have pets or kids in your home.
+It makes cleaning a lot easier.

-Most carpet cleaners can use pet urine carpet detergent and water.
-As such, fill your carpet cleaner with a detergent that can eliminate pet urine, such as the Hoover Paws & Claws Deep Cleaning Carpet Shampoo.
+Most rug cleaners use detergent (in this case, pet urine detergent) and water.
+As such, fill your carpet cleaner with a detergent that can eliminate pet urine, such as the Hoover Paws & Claws Deep Cleaning Shampoo.

-Clean the carpet and allow the carpet to dry completely before allowing people to step on that section of the carpet.
+Clean the soil part and allow it to dry completely before allowing traffic back into the affected area.

 4. How To Remove Cat Odor In A Carpet Using A Steam Cleaner

-Avoid steam cleaning fabric before using enzymatic cleaners to eliminate the cat urine stain.
+Pro Tip: Avoid steam cleaning fabric before using enzymatic cleaners to eliminate the cat pee stain.
 This is because the heat is likely to strengthen the bonding between proteins in the urine and carpet fiber, permanently impressing the stain on your carpet.

-When steam cleaning the carpet, use carpet shampoo and hot water.
-Run the sprayer repeatedly over the carpet while scrubbing the stained part of the carpet.
-Allow the water to go into the carpet before suctioning it out.
+When steam cleaning carpets, use specialized shampoo and hot water.
+Run the sprayer repeatedly over the pee spot while scrubbing.
+Allow the steam to permeate deeply into the yarn before suctioning it out.

 5. Getting Rid Of Cat Odor From Carpet Padding

-Sometimes, the situation might get dire, where cat urine seeps through the carpet, reaching the sub-floor levels like the carpet padding or the wood below.
-Carpet padding is a sponge-like material installed between the carpet and the subfloor to make walking on the carpet much more comfortable.
+Sometimes, the situation might get dire, especially in cases where urine has permeated sub-floor levels like the carpet padding or the wood below.
+Padding is a sponge-like material installed between the carpet and the subfloor to improve walking comfort.

-Unfortunately, being a sponge-like material also means that carpet padding soaks you and holds onto cat urine.
+Unfortunately, being a sponge-like material also means the padding soaks you and holds onto cat urine.

 Using A Disinfectant Or Enzyme Cleaner To Get Rid Of Cat Odor From The Carpet Padding

-As mentioned earlier, vinegar or baking soda can be effective when dealing with specific stains and odors, depending on the severity of the cat pee stain.
+As mentioned earlier, vinegar or baking soda can be effective when dealing with specific stains, depending on the severity of the cat pee stain.
 You can give these DIY cleaners a try before using store-bought cleaners.

-Often, a cat sprays around the house because it feels threatened or sick and wants to mark its territory using the pheromones in cat urine.
-If you have a cat, it might mark where the previous cat soiled if you clean the urine spot with strong-smelling DIY ingredients such as vinegar.
+Often, a cat sprays around their dwelling because it feels threatened or sick and wants to mark its territory using the pheromones in feline urine.
+If you have a cat, it might mark or pee on the spot if you clean it with strong-smelling DIY ingredients such as vinegar.

-On the other hand, many property owners involved in the flipping of ran-down house swear by using industrial disinfectants.
+On the other hand, many property owners involved in the flipping of run-down apartments swear by using industrial disinfectants.
 We have received many first-account testimonies praising OdoBan.
 They are vastly experienced in cleaning some of the dingiest of premises.

-After all, if you flip old houses, you have to know how to get rid of the pet smell from the previous owner before selling it to the next homeowner.
+After all, if you flip old houses, you have to know how to remove the pet smell from the past owner before selling the property.

 Besides its efficacy, OdoBan is affordable, has a neutral pH, and is safe for use on almost all types of carpets.
-However, ensure you carefully read the instructions before use and follow them.
+However, ensure you carefully read and follow the instructions before use.

-Depending on the extent of urine toxicity, you may have to treat the padding multiple times until the odor is completely gone.
+Depending on the extent of urine toxicity, you may have to treat the padding multiple times until the scent is completely gone.

 6. Pull Out The Carpet